When it comes to your business' branding strategy, establishing your company's logo is one of the most critical tasks.

 KFC's Unique Logo Redesign & Launch

-Even better, KFC launched its new logo with the help of a HubSpot customer, Synergy Events, who constructed the logo from 65,000 1-foot-square tiles laid out in the Mojave desert, which can be seen from space.
+Even better, KFC launched its new logo with the help of a HubSpot customer, Synergy Events, who constructed the logo from 65,000 one-foot-square tiles laid out in the Mojave Desert, which can be seen from space.

 Apple's Perfect Logo Rebrand

 Today, we think of the Apple logo as a simple but sleek design, representative of the Apple brand.
 But it wasn't always that way.
 The logo originally had a picture of Isaac Newton sitting under an apple tree.
 Eventually, it was changed into a rainbow picture of an apple.
 And finally, it changed into the logo we know and love today.

 To give you an idea of how the logo has gotten simpler, yet sleeker, here's an image that shows its evolution up through 2015.

 And today, this is the Apple logo we see regularly.

 Apple is often the model for a great brand experience.
 The logo evolution demonstrates something that every company wants to convey: simple, inviting, and beautiful.
 All of the Apple products focus on giving its customers a great experience through a sleek interface.

 Google's Successful Rebellion Against Logo Design Best Practices

 Surprisingly, some of the classic Google logos have gone against a few standard branding rules.
 They've used colors that seem to clash with each other.
 There were a slight drop shadows in older logos, which is something logos aren't supposed to have.
 It one point, it used a serif font, which is hardly unique, and very rare for a logo to have.

 However, Google's logos have been incredibly memorable for breaking the mold and standing out.
 Here's just one of Google's logos, which was part of its branding til roughly 2015.